Last Reviewed August 2010

 Child Support -- Minnesota Department of Human Services' website with information devoted to the topic.
 See also their Minnesota Child Support Guidelines Calculator - part of the Minnesota Child Support Online secure website for current child support participants.

-Child Support & Family Law -- National Conference of State Legislatures (NCSL)
+Child Support Homepage -- National Conference of State Legislatures (NCSL)

-Child Support & Paternity: Publications -- Nonpartisan economic and social policy research from the Urban Institute.
+Child Support: Publications -- Nonpartisan economic and social policy research from the Urban Institute.

 Children's Issues: Links to the World -- Noteworthy Internet resources selected by Library staff.